pendo-io/prism-design-system/README.md

 ## Project setup

+> [!TIP]
+> **Just making a small change?** Try editing [directly in Github](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files)!
+You won't need to clone the repository or set up a local development environment.
+>
+> See the linked Github documentation for how to edit!
+Be sure to **create a new branch** and pull request so that your changes can be reviewed.

+*For engineers*:

 To run the site locally, you must have NodeJS and NPM installed.

 Additionally, you must have authenticated yourself in Artifactory, and associated the `@pendo` package scope to our private registry.
 Instructions for how to do so are on [Confluence](https://pendo-io.atlassian.net/wiki/spaces/ENG/pages/1437761584/JFrog+Artifactory+-+Private+NPM+Registry+Setup).